ForestAdmin/documentation-user-guide/project-settings/organizations/organization-settings.md

 After enabling SSO, all users will be required to [log in](./#how-to-log-in-using-single-sign-on-sso) again.
 {% endhint %}

-#### IDP-initiated login (Optional)
+#### Identity Provider-initiated login (Optional)

-Once you have enabled SSO, you have the option to enable IDP-initiated login: this will allow your users to be automatically logged in when they come to Forest Admin from your identity provider dashboard.
+Once you have enabled SSO, you have the option to enable **IdP-initiated login**: this will allow your users to be automatically logged in when they come to Forest Admin from your identity provider dashboard.

 ![](<../../.gitbook/assets/image (318).png>)